opd-ai/desktop-companion/README.md

 **Stats overlay not visible**:
 - Ensure both `-game` and `-stats` flags are enabled
-- Try pressing the stats toggle keyboard shortcut
+- Try pressing the 'S' key to toggle stats overlay
 - Verify the character card has valid stats configuration

 **Save game not loading**: